wsrn829/DockerDemo/README.md

 ## Docker, along with CI/CD and Redux, is one of the most important skills I must learn in addition to everything else I have learned.

+This is a full-stack node-express-react-postgres application, made with Docker Compose (version 3.1).

 ------------------------------

 1. Docker is a tool that helps us set up our programming environment quickly.